 If you provide a variety of healthy food and drinks for your toddler, you know whatever they choose will be nutritious.
 If you can buy a good range of foods that you are happy to offer your child, they will always have something to eat.

-They may want a particular food that you don't want to give them, such as chips or lollipops, it's best to have this type of food only occasionally and in small amounts.
+They may want a particular food that you do not want to give them, such as chips or lollipops, it is best to have this type of food only occasionally and in small amounts.

 Schedule meal and snack times